 Invasive species are primarily spread by human activities.
 Many species are introduced intentionally for reasons like agriculture, medicine, sport, decoration, land stability, and biological control.
 Here are some examples of introductions:

 - Asiatic Bittersweet: This vine was introduced from China into the U.S. around 1860 as an ornamental plant, and now grows across most of the eastern U.S.

-- Gypsy moth: This insect was introduced to North America from France by E.L Trouvelot in 1869 with the hopes of using the species to start a silk industry in the US.
-Gypsy moth has become a significant pest because the caterpillars have voracious appetites and feed on more than 300 species of trees and shrubs, posing a danger to North America's forests.
+- Spongy moth: This insect was introduced to North America from France by E.L Trouvelot in 1869 with the hopes of using the species to start a silk industry in the US.
+Spongy moth has become a significant pest because the caterpillars have voracious appetites and feed on more than 300 species of trees and shrubs, posing a danger to North America's forests.

 - Wild boar: In the early 1900s, Eurasian and Russian wild boar were brought to the US as easy game.
 To this day, wild boar have been known to escape from privately owned, “game-proof”, fenced hunting preserves.